Santa Cruz, NM Demographics

 A map of Santa Cruz's Population by Race

-Of the 527 places in New Mexico, Santa Cruz is the 264th most populous.
+Santa Cruz is ranked the 350th most populous place in New Mexico, out of 528 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Santa Cruz was ranked the 264th most populous place in the 2020 Census.

 Santa Cruz's White Population